expertly-simple/angular-evergreen/README.md

 ## Release Notes

+### 0.7.0

+- Select upgrade channel `Latest` or `Next`
+- Ability to skip a release and be notified on the next release
+- More reliable upgrade check algorithm
+- More reliable upgrade algoritm with git commits, removing uncommited files and more informative force guidance to restore TypeScript state
+- Fixed runtime bug on Windows 10

 ### 0.6.0

 - Check frequency setting to remember your preffered update check frequency
 - No longer nags at every launch
 - Help run `--force` when update fails